alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell.md

     $assgn = @{
         Name = Get-UniqueString $networkgroup.Id
         PolicyDefinition  = $policyDefinition
+	Scope = "/providers/Microsoft.Management/managementGroups/{mgName}"
     }

     $policyAssignment = New-AzPolicyAssignment $assgn
     ```

 ## Create a configuration

+Now that the Network Group is created, and has the correct VNets, configurations can be applied to this group (and all VNets under it).

 1. Create a connectivity group item to add a network group to with New-AzNetworkManagerConnectivityGroupItem.